Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Koopman Operator based optimal control

 see~\cite{BMM12,Mez13,WKR15} for more details.
 The Koopman operator is linear but infinite-dimensional.
-Its adjoint, the Perron--Frobenius operator, describes the evolution of densities.
-The definition of the Koopman operator can be naturally extended to continuous-time dynamical systems as described in \cite{LaMa94,BMM12}.
-Given an autonomous PDE of the form
+It describes the evolution of the observable $ f $ whereas its adjoint, the Perron--Frobenius operator, describes the evolution of densities.